mkitt/poma/Readmes.md

 A minimalistic JavaScript event, selector and dom utility library.

 ## Tasks
+- Rename?
+- Move the $ out of here
+- Move taps to a Hammer plugin?
 - Write remaining functions
 - Finish specs
 - Document